 An important note is that this potential is mostly found within personal profiles.
 Because LinkedIn was created as a professional network that values human connections above all.

 You have the possibility to create a business page and start advertising.
-But the interaction between people (and not companies) is what the LinkedIn algorithm will encourage.
-Next to a business page, it is important that you introduce your vision and value to your target audience.
+But the interaction between people (and not companies) is what the LinkedIn algorithm will encourage more than anything.
+Next to a business page, it is important to introduce your vision and value to your target audience.
 By updating your personal profile and sharing relevant content, you will get interesting connections and high engagement with your target audience in an organic way.

 You only have one chance at a first impression.
 Sounds like a cliché, but it is very true.
 When you are looking for leads, it is important to showcase your business personality in your profile picture.

 A few tips for a great profile picture:

 The LinkedIn headliner is more important than you might think.
 This is the description that people get to see in the LinkedIn search results.
 So use it to share more information than just your job title and company name.